 Ciabatta bread is one of the most delicious and classic breads that I think of when thinking about Italy.
 It is a great bread for cutting into strips for crostini or cutting in half to make a sandwich.

-I love using this homemade ciabatta for crostini to serve along soup or to make bruschetta!
+I love using this homemade ciabatta bread for crostini to serve along soup or to make bruschetta!
 It also makes a great bread to make and freeze and is very quick to thaw.

-This homemade ciabatta recipe is from Carol Field, the author of the Italian Baker.
+This homemade ciabatta bread recipe is originally from Carol Field, the author of the Italian Baker.
 It is very easy to follow and makes 4 loaves which I like because it is a bit time consuming but at least I can freeze some of it and have bread for a while thanks to the fruits of my labor!

 I really like Carol’s book because it is easy for novice bakers to follow and the recipes are well thought out.
 I added a couple tips that I found helpful during the baking process that I think other bakers will find helpful.